moremnitesh47/Autonomous-robots-with-Turtlebot-4/README.md

-# 🗭 Autonomous Exploration and Mapping using ROS 2
+# 🗭 Autonomous Exploration and Mapping using ROS 2 with Turtlebot4

+---
+Authors- Nitesh morem.

+ Ostbayerische Technische Hochschule Amberg-Weiden.

+ Department of Electrical Engineering, Media and Computer Science.

+ Supervisor - Prof. Dr. -Ing.
+Thomas Nierhoff

+---

 This repository implements autonomous exploration and mapping using **ROS 2**, a simulated TurtleBot4 robot, and custom navigation logic.
 The solution is built completely **without Nav2**, using your own: